Adaptive Redundancy Management for Durable P2P Backup: Application Scenario

 Using erasure coding, a backup object of size $o$ is encoded in $n$ \emph{fragments} of a fixed size $f$ which are ready to be placed on remote peers.
-Any $k$ out of $n$ fragments are sufficient to recover the original data; when using optimal erasure coding techniques, $k=\lceil o / f \rceil$.
+Any $k$ out of $n$ fragments are sufficient to recover the original data;\footnote{For non-optimal erasure-coding techniques such as Fountain Coding, as described in Section~\ref{sec:coding}, this guarantee is given probabilistically.} when using optimal erasure coding techniques, $k=\lceil o / f \rceil$.
 The redundancy management mechanism determines the redundancy level $r = nf / o$.

 During the \textbf{backup phase}, data owners upload fragments to some selected remote peers.
+We assume that any peer can collect a list of remote peers with available storage space: this can be achieved with known techniques, \textit{e.g.} a central coordinator or a decentralized data structure such as a distributed hash table.
 The backup phase completes when \textit{all} $n$ fragments are placed on remote peers.

-Once the backup is completed, the \textbf{maintenance phase} begins: should the redundancy level decrease in the system due to peer deaths, it has to be reestablished by re-injecting new fragments.
-The crux of data maintenance is to determine when the redundancy is too low to allow data recovery and to generate other fragments to rebalance it.
+Once the backup phase is completed, the \textbf{maintenance phase} begins.
+The purpose of this phase is to reestablish the desired redundancy level in the system, that may decrease due to peer deaths: new fragments must be re-injected in the system.
+The crux of data maintenance is to determine when the redundancy of the backup object is too low to allow data recovery and to generate other fragments to rebalance it.
 In the event of a peer death, the system may trigger the maintenance phase immediately (eager repairs) or may wait for a number of fragments to be tagged as lost before proceeding with the repairs (lazy repairs) \cite{Kiran04totalrecall, dimakis07, duminuco-biersack-08}.
 As such, it is important to discern \textit{unambiguously} permanent deaths from the normal online behavior of peers: this is generally achieved by setting a time-out value, $\Theta$, for long-term peer unavailability.